 In order to be entirely certain that HMS Pearl knew about the approaching targets, a despatch was sent to her informing her that three targets were heading towards Granville and instructing her to stand by for possible action.
 This despatch was made up when the targets northeast of Grand Ile.

 Starting at 0015 on 9 March, star shells could be seen at sea, west of Granville, and tracer fire could also be seen at intervals.
 His action seemed to move slowly to the southwest and slackened considerably at about 0045.
 Occasional star shells continued to be fired for a while afterwards.

 It was assumed that both the PC-564 and HMS Pearl were taking part in this engagement as both ships had been warned of the approaching German vessels, both ships had radar, and it was a clear night so that the action taking place could be seen for many miles.
-The last communication with PS-564 was at 0008, and subsequent efforts to find out from them what was happening proved of no avail, a request for a report of this actions was sent to MHS Pearl at 0036.
+The last communication with PS-564 was at 0008, and subsequent efforts to find out from them what was happening proved to no avail, a request for a report of these actions was sent to MHS Pearl at 0036.
 No reply was received from Pearl though she reported at 0045 that she was standing in the anchorage and that the PC had opened fire.
-It is not known why Pearl did not assist PC-564, and despatch was sent to her instructing her to go in and join the action.
+It is not known why Pearl did not assist PC-564, and dispatch was sent to her instructing her to go in and join the action.